hammerlab/pileup.js/DESIGN.md

 * `GenomeRange` This is a JSON-compatible object, `{contig, start, stop}`.
   It is used in the public API and in some places in the React component tree.

+Generally `Interval` and `ContigInterval` should be used internally within pileup.js.
+Because the `ContigInterval` class is not part of the public API, it's better for coordinates to be consumed and provided to users as `GenomeRange`s, e.g. for `getRange` and `setRange`.

 ## Examples

 Here's how you might fetch some reads using the `BAM` data class: